blakadder/templates/_templates/sonoff_dual_R2.markdown

 ### Use external switches

 The relays can be controlled by external push buttons or switches connected to the header at the designated positions.
-BUTTON 0 (= GPIO0) connected to GND controls Relay1 and BUTTON 1 (= GPIO9) connected to GND controls Relay2.
+BUTTON 0 (on GPIO0) connected to GND controls Relay1 and BUTTON 1 (on GPIO9) connected to GND controls Relay2.

 See the image on the right how to configure this functionality in Tasmota as Switch1 and Switch2.